+Self-Management is one of three fundamentals for what it takes for an organization to become "Teal", along with Wholeness and Evolutionary Purpose.
 Self-management is a confusing concept that often includes so many moving parts it becomes hard to keep track of anything.
 Often, all of these changes are happening while you are still expected to continue doing your job like normal, which can be overwhelming.
 Thankfully, if done right, it can be hugely beneficial for everyone and make your job and life easier.

 What is "self-management"?

 First, you need to understand what this whole thing even is.
 In real simple terms, self-management can be described as: